Strategic Rocket Forces: Composition since 2010s

 The main RVSN command post is at Kuntsevo in the suburbs of Moscow.
 The alternate command post is at Kosvinsky Mountain in the Urals.

-Female cadets have started to join the Peter the Great Strategic Missile Forces Academy.
+Female cadets have started to join the Peter the Great Strategic Rocket Forces Academy.
+In the past, only men were allowed to serve in the Missile Forces.
 RVSN institutes also exist at Serpukhov and Rostov-on-Don.
 An ICBM test impact range is located in the Far East, the Kura Test Range.
 This has been under Aerospace Defence Forces' command since 2010.

 The Strategic Missile Forces operate four distinct missile systems.
 The oldest system is the silo-based R-36M2 / SS-18 Satan.
 It carries ten warheads.
 The last missile will be in service until 2020.

 The second system is the silo-based UR-100NUTTH / SS-19 Stiletto.
 The last Stiletto missiles in service with six warheads each will be removed by 2019.
-The third system, the single warhead mobile RT-2PM Topol / SS-25 Sickle are planned to be decommissioned by 2019.
+Two UR-100NUTTH missiles are still believed to be active with Avangard HGVs as of 2024.

 A new missile entering service is the RT-2UTTH Topol-M / SS-27 Sickle B with single warhead, of which 60 are silo-based and 18 are mobile.
 Some new missiles will be added in the future.
 The first upgraded Topol-M called RS-24 Yars, carrying three warheads, was commissioned in 2010.
 In July 2011 the first mobile regiment with nine missiles was completed.
 From 2012 to 2017, about 80 ICBMs were placed in active duty.
 The RF Defense Minister said in December 2022 that 91.3% of the country's nuclear forces was modern.
+3 missile regiments rearmed in 2023.
+According to the RF MoD, the new super-heavy ICBM RS-28 Sarmat has entered service, it's designed to replace the aging R-36.
+A new IRBM named Oreshnik was launched at Dnipro, Ukraine in 2024.

 Units

-The composition of missiles and warheads of the Strategic Missile Forces previously had to be revealed as part of the START I treaty data exchange.
-The most recently reported (January 2020) order of battle of the forces is as follows:
+The composition of missiles and warheads of the Strategic Rocket Forces previously had to be revealed as part of the START I treaty data exchange.
+The most recently reported (January 2020) order of battle of the forces was as follows: